dropoutarchive/Discord-Mass-DM/README.md

 ### Milestones

-* 65 Stars: add Buttons to the message *(I guess that this feature got patched by discord aswell)*
-* 75 Stars: Fake Phone call (it will only ring, no voice)
-* 90 Stars: uploading Files
-* 100 Stars: Add a rich table giving us information of the total dms sent, time taken, etc.
-* 300 Stars: Make a new Mass Dm repo (using selenium, almost 300 dms each email verified account)
+* 300 Stars: Make a new Mass Dm repo (using selenium, almost 300 dms each email verified and aged account, pretty slow but healthy for the tokens)

 ---------------------------------------

 ### To Do:
+* [x] Add a rich table giving us detailed information *done* but i never tested the code lmao as the token prices are too high

-* Fix the Proxy format (add auth proxies)
+* [x] Fix the Proxy format (add auth proxies)
+* [ ] uploading Files (almost done)
-* Add delay rotating so it's not always the same speed
+* [ ] Add delay rotating so it's not always the same speed

 ---------------------------------------